-In recruiting a new Non-Executive Director, the Remuneration Committee will use the policy as set out in the table on page 164.
-A base fee in line with the prevailing fee schedule will be payable for membership of the Board of Directors, with additional fees payable for acting as Senior Independent Non-Executive Director, as Chair or member of a Committee, or for other additional responsibilities (including the Designated NED for engagement with the company's workforce).
-Fees will normally be delivered partly in cash and partly in Reckitt shares to be held until retirement from the company.
+In recruiting a new Non-Executive Director, the Remuneration Committee will normally use the policy as set out in the table on page 106.
+A base fee in line with the prevailing fee schedule will be payable for membership of the Board of Directors, with additional fees payable for acting as Senior Independent Non-Executive Director, as Chair or member of a Committee, or for other additional one-off or ongoing responsibilities (including the Designated NED for engagement with the Company's workforce).
+Fees will normally be delivered partly in cash and partly in Reckitt shares to be held until retirement from the Company.